AnnieGlade4327/Readme-Generator/sample/readme.md

     - [Features](#features)
     - [Contributing](#contributing)
     ## Installation
-      boo
+      NPM, inquirer, and axios
     ## Usage
-      boo
+      This is a test to make sure that I can override each readme.md generator.
+I am not sure if i am using this correctly but i got it to work

     ## Credits
-      boo
+      Many, Microsoft VSC repo for a readme generator, and a couple youtube tutorials.
     ## License
-      This application is covered by Mozilla license.
+      This application is covered by The Unlicense license.
     ## Features
-      all
+      Javacsript and some ES6
     ## Contributing
-      nope
+      Nope